freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/use-the-css-transform-scale-property-to-change-the-size-of-an-element.md

 ---

 ## Description

 <section id='description'>

-To change the scale of an element, CSS has the <code>transform</code> property, along with its <code>scale()</code> function.
+To change the scale of an element, CSS has the `transform` property, along with its `scale()` function.
 The following code example doubles the size of all the paragraph elements on the page:

 ```css
 p {